12 March 2023

 Books by Roald Dahl are displayed at the Barney’s store on East 60th Street in New York on Monday, Nov.
 21, 2011 AP Photo/Andrew Burton

 Some have expressed concerns that such changes to original works might covertly make their way into digital editions.
 Kindle Books can be automatically updated with new versions, when authors issue corrections or additional content for recent books.
 Fortunately, this is a setting users can easily disable (in your Amazon account, under Content & Devices ▶️ Preferences ▶️ Automatic Book Updates).
-Fells like it’s safer to keep this off for the foreseeable future…
+Feels like it’s safer to keep this off for the foreseeable future…

 Post a Comment